ccca-dc/ckanext-filesystem/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-filesystem
+Releasing a New Version of ckanext-localimp
 ----------------------------------------

-ckanext-filesystem is availabe on PyPI as https://pypi.python.org/pypi/ckanext-filesystem.
+ckanext-localimp is availabe on PyPI as https://pypi.python.org/pypi/ckanext-localimp.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.